Linear economy vs circular economy: Key differences and how to make the change

 When shifting towards a circular economy, companies will need to reevaluate the way they think about products, technologies, processes, and business models.
 Innovation is a key driver in this transition away from the wasteful linear economy system.

-Circularity, then, serves as a “rethinking device”, triggering creative new solutions and boosting innovation rates so that businesses can satisfy key societal and market needs.
+Circularity serves as a “rethinking device”, triggering creative new solutions and boosting innovation rates so that businesses can satisfy key societal and market needs.

 Bringing circularity to the tire industry

-At Contec, we believe that the circular economy has a pivotal position to play in the tire industry.
-Our mission is to be a driving force, transforming the industry towards carbon neutrality.
-Currently, we’re contributing to circular principles in two major areas:
+At Contec, we believe that the circular economy is pivotal for the tire industry to transition to a more sustainable future.
+Our mission is to be a driving force, helping to transform the industry towards carbon neutrality.

-- Contec process — We’re continuously optimising our pyrolysis process to be more sustainable and resourceful.
+2. Contec process — We’re continuously optimising our pyrolysis process to be more sustainable and resourceful.
 Our Szczecin plant runs on 100% renewable energy, generated from our pyrolysis process.

 Overall, it’s our vision to close the loop in tire production by enabling a tire-to-tire model and supporting manufacturers with circular solutions in the plastics industry.
 Get in touch to learn more about our sustainable solutions.